-Omega Funds Investment Ltd (hereinafter, the 'Company') was incorporated in the Republic of Cyprus as a private limited liability company with registration number HE 230096 and it is a Cyprus Investment Firm.
-The Company was licensed by the Cyprus Security Exchange Commission (hereinafter, the 'CySEC') with CIF licence No. 102/09 to provide financial services, on 06 August 2009.
+Omega Funds Investment Ltd (hereinafter, the 'Company') was incorporated in the Republic of Cyprus as a private limited liability company with registration number HE 230096.
+The Company obtained a Cyprus Investment Firm ("CIF") licence from the Cyprus Securities and Exchange Commission ("CySEC"), CIF licence No. 102/09 on 06 August 2009 to provide the following Investment and Ancillary Services in trading with the Financial Instruments listed below, in accordance with Part I, II and III of the Law 87(I)/2017: